 Arguments and Positions

 Implementing REACH, the chemical companies did much build-up work in the three registration phases to end November 2010, May 2013 and May 2018.
 They submitted their substance registrations in due course to the European Chemicals Agency (ECHA).
-So far, ECHA has received over 80,000 registrations for more than 20,000 substances.
+So far, ECHA has received almost 89,000 registrations for more than 21,000 substances.
 In many cases, German companies had a lead role.
 The impacts of the last registration phase on cost-sensitive substances and specialty chemicals are gradually emerging.

 Preserve competitiveness under REACH